When it comes to packing for a trip, how many of you feel a little… um…. stressed out? You’re not the only ones.

 To try and answer a few of these frequently asked questions, below are 21 tips to help make the packing experience a little easier.
-We’ve already given you 21 Packing List Essentials so you know what to take, but now, here are 21 tips to help with how you pack it all together.
+We’ve already given you 20 Packing List Essentials so you know what to take, but now, here are 21 tips to help with how you pack it all together in your rucksack.

 1. First thing’s first: don’t get a bag that’s too big

 While it may seem tempting to buy a large one and fill it with things you ‘might’ need, don’t forget you’ll spend a lot of time carrying your backpack around.
 So the lighter it is, the better for you.

 When preparing for your trip, do a packing trial run.
 Pack your bag full of everything you think you’ll need, then unpack it all and half it.
 You’ll be very glad you did later.

 You’ll be surprised how much space you save – and it helps to avoid creasing!

 The perfect tool for quickly fixing broken straps or holes in backpacks.
 And a million other things.

 To keep wet swimwear, dirty shoes and leaky shower gels separate from the rest of your things.
 If you bring clear plastic bags, you’ll be able to stay super organised by separating out your clothes into categories (shorts/t-shorts/leggings etc) and packing them in separate bags.
 It will make things easier to find and will add another layer of waterproofing.

 Keep unwanted hands out of our backpack.
 A local will deter would-be thieves.

 7. Bring a bike lock